-In fiscal years 2013 and 2012 the Company depended on one customer for a significant portion of its revenue.
+In fiscal years 2015 and 2014 the Company depended on one customer for a significant portion of its revenue.
 The loss of this relationship could have adverse consequences on the Company's future business.

-The percentage of the Company's net revenue that was derived from sales to one customer was 11% in fiscal 2013 and 26% in fiscal 2012.
-Prior to fiscal 2012, no customer accounted for more than 10% of annual net revenue.
+The percentage of the Company's net revenue that was derived from sales to one customer was 15% in fiscal 2015 and 16% in fiscal 2014.